calinburloiu/couchdoop/README.md

 | `-k`,`--couchbase-view-keys`        | (required) semicolon separated list of view keys (in JSON format) which are going to be distributed to mappers
 | `-o`,`--output`                     | (required) HDFS output directory
 | `-P`,`--couchbase-view-docsperpage` | buffer of documents which are going to be retrieved at once at a mapper; defaults to 1024
+| `-m`,`--hadoop-mappers`             | number of mappers to be used by Hadoop; by default it will be equal to the number of couchbase view keys passed to the job

 The following example imports all documents from Couchbase view "clicks" from design document "tracking".
 See [Couchbase Views](http://docs.couchbase.com/couchbase-sdk-java-1.4/#querying-views) documentation for more details about views.
 The output is written in HDFS in file "/user/johnny/clicks".

 ```bash
 hadoop jar target/couchdoop-${VERSION}-job.jar import \